Team Ghost tracker, Navajo operator, and quiet backbone of the Fitz-era roster

 Introduction in Aftermath: Dohi joins Team Ghost in Aftermath when Fitz is assembling the new roster for the European campaign.
 He is described as the oldest member of the new team at forty-five.
 He tells Fitz that Dohi means "rock" in Navajo, and his behavior fits that image.
 He is quiet, steady, and difficult to read.
 He has black hair, a silver goatee, sharp brown eyes, and a presence that suggests long experience.
 Fitz immediately senses that Dohi has seen a lot.
 He is also described as an excellent poker player, a small detail that reflects his unreadable expression and patience.

 Skills and role: Dohis core role is tracking and reconnaissance.
 He is one of the operators sent ahead because he can read the environment better than the others.
 In Aftermath, he and Tanaka are Navy SEAL transfers specializing in tracking, recon, and amphibious insertion.
 In Dark Age, Fitz repeatedly uses him as point man because he is the best tracker on the team.
 This skill set becomes more valuable as the enemy evolves.
 Fighting Variants is not only about marksmanship.
-It is about understanding trails, missing bodies, strange smells, heat signatures, webbing, hidden tunnels, and the absence of tracks where tracks should be.

 - Story anchors